 The 27.5″ x 2.4″ Schwalbe Super Moto tires are praised as comfortable and grippy.
 They’re neither too narrow nor too wide for city riding.

-To sum, Ride1UP 700 Series is any urban commuter’s dream bike due to its accessible price, attractive looks, and decent components.
+To sum up, Ride1UP 700 Series is any urban commuter’s dream bike due to its accessible price, attractive looks, and decent components.
 It is definitely one of the best electric bikes out there!

 Our 3rd Choice!
 Best city e-bike for men and women